 Creating a Clearing in the Woods

 Each of you are exceptionally trained, intelligent, driven, and insightful.
 As individuals, we are acutely aware of how change and uncertainty is rippling through our lives, our country, institutions, organizations, neighborhoods, and families.
-Recent conversations in our community of scholars reveal common perceptions:
+Recent conversations in our community of scholars reveal common threads:

 - Fatigue from suppressing the emotional underpinnings of thoughts about things like worst-case scenarios, separation from extended family, necessity of working in risky clinical environments, disappointment with halting key projects, and challenges of working/teaching from home.